Rick Leichtweis, PhDExecutive Director

 Diana Benjamin Rodriguez, LCSW, CADCProgram Director, Clinical Programs

-Diana completed her Masters of Social Work at Silberman School of Social Work, Hunter College in New York, New York.
+Diana completed her Master of Social Work at Silberman School of Social Work, Hunter College in New York, NY.
 Her training specializes in trauma and substance use disorder.
 In 2014, Diana became a Certified Clinical Trauma Professional.
-Diana's interests are creating a therapeutic prosocial treatment environment while maintaining a program of integrity.
+Diana has been trained in Attachment Based Family Therapy.
+Diana's passion is providing a cohesive, person-centered treatment program where all patients and their families receive individualized care.

 Beth Brocato, LCSW